codio-content/Coding_with_Javascript-Loops/.guides/content/Utility-variables-549e.md

+Hopefully you'll remember our discussion on utiity variables from the earlier Flode Units.

+## Recap
 Very often in a loop, you will need to update a value with each *iteration* of your loop.
 At the end of the loop you may want to do something with that value.

 On the left is a good example of this.
 This Flode chart is doing the following.